Fountain pen: Eyedropper filler

-The reservoirs of the earliest fountain pens were mostly filled by eyedropper.
-This was a cumbersome and potentially messy process, which led to the commercial development of alternative methods that quickly dominated the industry.
-However, newer, more convenient filling mechanisms have never entirely displaced "eyedropper-filling" pens in the marketplace, and they remain widely manufactured today.
-For some the simplicity of the mechanism, coupled with the large volume of ink it can encapsulate, compensates for the inconvenience of ink transfer.
+The reservoirs of the earliest fountain pens were mostly filled by eyedropper ("dropper" was the term used at the time).
+This could be messy, spurring development of so-called "self-filling" pens equipped with internal filling mechanisms.
+Though self-fillers had largely displaced dropper-fillers by the 1920s, they never went out of production, and there has been a revival of interest in recent years.
+For some, the simplicity, reliability, and large ink capacity of the dropper-filler provide ample compensation for its inconveniences.

 After the eyedropper-filler era came the first generation of mass-produced self-fillers, almost all using a rubber sac to hold the ink.
 The sac was compressed and then released by various mechanisms to fill the pen.

 Self-filling designs

 The Conklin crescent filler, introduced c.
 1901, was one of the first mass-produced self-filling pen designs.
-The crescent filling system employs an arch-shaped crescent attached to a rigid metal pressure bar, with the crescent portion protruding from the pen through a slot and the pressure bar inside the barrel.
-A second component, a C-shaped hard rubber ring, is located between the crescent and the barrel.

-Ordinarily, the ring blocks the crescent from pushing down.
-To fill the pen, one simply turns the ring around the barrel until the crescent matches up to the hole in the ring, allowing one to push down the crescent and squeeze the internal sac.
+The crescent-filling system employs an arch-shaped crescent attached to a rigid metal pressure bar, with the crescent portion protruding from the pen through a slot and the pressure bar inside the barrel.
+A second component, a C-shaped hard rubber lock ring, is located between the crescent and the barrel.
+In normal use the ring blocks the crescent from being depressed.
+To fill the pen, the ring is turned until the gap in the ring is aligned with the crescent, allowing the crescent to be depressed, thus compressing the sac.

-Several other filling mechanisms were introduced to compete, such as the coin-filler (where a coin or 'medallion' was supplied along with the pen), match-filler (using a matchstick) and a 'blow-filler' which unsurprisingly required the pen owner to blow into the barrel to depress the internal sac.
+Many other variations on the basic sac and pressure bar mechanism were introduced in the first decades of the 20th century, such as the coin-filler (with a slot on the barrel, allowing the pressure bar to be depressed by use of a coin), the matchstick-filler (with a round hole, for a matchstick) and the blow-filler (with a hole at the end of the barrel, through which one blew to compress the sac).